-It is very normal in towns and cities to cover up these types of acts plus in some cases, even police don’t show much interest in filing a FIR.
-Plus marital Rape, Oral sex, and rape of men are also not included.
-See in India, these types of sexual violence don’t happen on papers.
+It is very normal in towns and cities to cover up these types of acts plus in some cases even police don’t show much interest in filing an FIR.
+Plus marital Rape, Oral sex and rape of men are also not included.
+See, in India these types of sexual violence doesn’t happen on papers.

 Hey, that was sarcasm…. 😛

-But in these reported rapes or sexual violence, a vast majority of those victims knew their culprits very well.
-Plus sexual violence with tourists and travellers is very rare if we compare that with millions of travellers who visit every year to India.
+But in these reported rapes or sexual violence, vast majority of those victims knew their culprits very well.
+Plus sexual violence with tourists and travelers is very rare, if we compare that with millions of travelers who visit every year to India.

-So if someone asks me,’ Is India safe for female travellers’?
+So if someone asks me,’ Is India safe for female travelers’?

 My answer would be yes.

-Before trusting my words, you can also check out these blogs: What other Female Travellers are saying about India?
+Before trusting my words, you can also checkout these blogs: What other Female Travelers are saying about India?